diojin/mockingjay/docs/frameworks.md

 Spring Annotation Style Best Practices
 1. Explicitly name your component [@Component(“beanName”)]
-2. Use ‘@Resource’ with the ‘name’ attribute [@Resource(name=”beanName”)]
+2. Use @Resource with the name attribute [@Resource(name=”beanName”)]
-3. Avoid ‘@Qualifier’ annotations unless you want to create a list of similar beans.
-For example you may want to mark a set of rules with a specific ‘@Qualifier’ annotation.
+3. Avoid @Qualifier annotations unless you want to create a list of similar beans.
+For example you may want to mark a set of rules with a specific @Qualifier annotation.
 This approach makes it simple to inject a group of rule classes into a list that can be used for processing data.
 4. Scan specific packages for components `<context:component-scan base-package=”com.sourceallies.person” />`.
 While this will result in more component-scan configurations, it reduces the chance that you’ll add unnecessary components to your Spring context.